emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

   := \ f t → f t
 ```

-This provides an alternate definition of Segal types.
+This provides an alternate definition of pre-∞-categories.

 ```rzk
 #def is-local-horn-inclusion